Professional Science Master's in Cyber Defense and Information Assurance

 Threats to global information security are becoming more prevalent.
 As a result, more laws and technical advancements are being developed.
 The Cyber Defense and Information Assurance PSM coursework focuses on a holistic framework for cyber security, built around the core security principles—correction, detection and prevention.

 Through the Cyber Defense and Information Assurance PSM program, you’ll study

 - digital forensics investigation, including analysis, collection and handling, and reporting of electronic evidence;

 - operating systems and computer networks, including computer memory systems, software system support and the internet protocol suite; and

 - software modeling and design to better ensure the protection of data and programs.

-- phase one, which involves identifying the impact of the issue on an organization and which regulatory measures should be considered;
+- Phase One: Identifying the impact of the issue on an organization and which regulatory measures should be considered.

-- phase two, which includes diagnosing network and application vulnerabilities, documenting findings, and performing forensics; and
+- Phase Two: Diagnosing network and application vulnerabilities, documenting findings and performing forensics.

-- phase three, in which you’ll present your findings to program faculty and individuals from the organization.
+- Phase Three: Presenting your findings to program faculty and individuals from the organization.